Get Life Insurance

 If, for example, you have an insurance policy that is covering you up until your 65th birthday and you get diagnosed with a serious illness which is life-threatening at age 63, you can then decide that you are going to extend your cover until your 90th birthday knowing that there is a significantly higher chance of the policy paying out than normal and the insurance company is obliged to offer you this cover, regardless of your health declining health conditions.

-This option, when chosen ensures that the amount of Life Cover increases each year in line with inflation.
+This option, when chosen ensures that the amount of cover increases each year in line with inflation.
 So in effect your life cover amount increases by 3% (approx) each year.
 However, the premium increases by 3% (approx) also each year.

 This benefit, if chosen, ensures that your premiums will not have to be paid when your are on claim from the policy.
 So for example, if you are on claim for a serious illness and are off work for a 2 year period, your premiums don’t have to be paid until you make a full recovery and return to work.